tskit-dev/tutorials/what_is.md

 plt.show()
 ```

-As the name suggests, the simplest way to think
+As the name suggests, the simplest way to think about a tree sequence is that it
-about a tree sequence is as a sequence of "local trees" --- i.e. trees located at
+describes a sequence of correlated "local trees" --- i.e. trees located at
 different points along the [chromosome](https://en.wikipedia.org/wiki/Chromosome).
 Here's a tiny example based on ten genomes, $\mathrm{a}$ to $\mathrm{j}$, spanning
 a short 1000 letter chromosome.